-This three-week program is an academic partnership between the University of Manitoba law school and the Hebrew University of Jerusalem.
-This course is open to Robson Hall law students, Asper School of Business students, and law students across Canada.
+This program is an academic partnership between the University of Manitoba law school and the Hebrew University of Jerusalem.
+This course is open to UM Law students, Asper School of Business students, and law students across Canada.

 There are no prerequisites and the course qualifies for academic credit at Hebrew University.
-Robson Hall and a number of other law schools to date have permitted transfer credits to their own programs.
+UM Law and a number of other law schools to date have permitted transfer credits to their own programs.
 This program is made possible through the generous support, from among others, of the Winnipeg chapter of the Canadian Friends of Hebrew University.

 We aim to make the program as accessible as possible.
-Robson Hall students are eligible for a substantial subsidy.
+UM Law students are eligible for a substantial subsidy.
 For students at other Canadian Law Schools, please see the links below.